 Download the eBook: Facts About Inpatient Rehab versus Outpatient Therapy

 Both physiatrists and physical therapists use their medical expertise to help restore your movement, prevent injury, and improve your overall health.
-Though their end goal may be similar, the differences between the two professions are markedly different and involve separate modes of care.
+Though their end goal may be similar, the two professions are markedly different and involve separate modes of care.

-The first major difference between physiatrists and physical therapists is their medical training.
+The first major difference between a physiatrist vs physical therapist is medical training.
 A physiatrist is a licensed, board-certified medical doctor who has completed medical school and a required internship and residency.
 A physical therapist completes a three-year post-graduate degree in physical therapy and must earn their certification.

 While both medical providers know the body’s musculoskeletal system inside and out, a physiatrist’s more extensive training gives them even greater in-depth knowledge about the structure and function of the human body.
 They also have an intimate understanding about how the nervous, cardiovascular, and other systems affect the musculoskeletal system.